 This Safety Policy covers the marine operations within the jurisdiction of Portsmouth International Port and Portsmouth Competent Harbour Authority.
 The following commitments are made:.

-The Safety Management System embraces the use of adequate formal risk assessments for all marine operations in the Commercial Port.
+The Safety Management System embraces the use of adequate formal risk assessments for all marine operations in the port.

-It is the policy of the Commercial Port to maintain a risk assessment database and to keep the risk assessments under constant review.
+It is the policy of the port to maintain a risk assessment database and to keep the risk assessments under constant review.

 New risks will be properly assessed and procedures will be implemented to reduce the risk to as low is reasonably practicable.

 Accidents and incidents which concern Portsmouth Competent Harbour Authority (CHA), are investigated jointly by the Commercial Port Harbour Master and the Queen’s Harbour Master.
 They will require reports of the accident or incident and may require an interview with the persons involved.
 The investigation will try and establish what went wrong with the safety management systems involved and will recommend/make changes to systems from the lessons learned.